chinagocon/gtplinker/README.md

   password: "" #login password
 game:
   safe_time: 0 #safe time(sec)，will be reduced in time_left
-  min_time: 0 # when time_left < safe_time, it will be used as your ai engine thinking
+  min_time: 0 # when time_left < safe_time, it will be used as your ai engine thinking time
-time
+  kgs_time: false # new setting，can support kgs-time_settings
   shell: "" # AI GTP Engine
 ```
 > How to config safe_time and min_time